tchajed/sys-verif-fa25/docs/notes/program-proofs/input.md

 | `\named` | ∷      | used for named propositions | `::`               |
 | `\gamma` | γ      | Greek letter gamma          | use any other name |

-Note that `∀` and `∃` are overloaded for use in Coq propositions and Iris propositions (`iProp`), and within Iris only the Unicode symbol is supported, so I recommend you stick with that.
+Note that `∀` and `∃` are overloaded for use in Rocq propositions and Iris propositions (`iProp`), and within Iris only the Unicode symbol is supported, so I recommend you stick with that.
 However, you can write `forall` and `exists` instead.

 Note that for named propositions `\named` produces the Unicode symbol `∷` but you can use `::` (two ASCII colons) instead which looks almost identical in many fonts.